ludw1gj/viewer-go/README.md

 to delete this folder and change the Username, Directory Root and other values of this user.

 ### Configuration File - config.json
 The file is a JSON file which contains two 32 byte length keys used for cookies.
+If not found on app startup, it will be created automatically in the current directory.

 Example config.json:
 ```